 - River and lake systems from headwaters to estuaries provide many beneficial values and services, including connectivity, flood mitigation, groundwater recharge, navigation, nutrient transport and recycling, pollution attenuation, energy generation, water supplies, biological productivity, aesthetic vistas, and recreational opportunities such as fishing, hunting, boating, swimming, and wildlife viewing;

-- IFC perceives value in the development of a commonly accepted public and agency ethic that recognizes the need to manage our water resources in a way that respects ecosystem integrity – not just for intrinsic reasons, but because of the societal values these ecosystems provide.
+- IFC perceives value in the development of a commonly accepted public and agency ethics that recognizes the need to manage our water resources in a way that respects ecosystem integrity – not just for intrinsic reasons, but because of the societal values these ecosystems provide.

 Our work is guided by the following goals:

-Ensure IFC’s organizational effectiveness and relevance.
+Goal 2 Ensure IFC’s organizational effectiveness and relevance.